Acronychal/ad-lab/README.md

-# AD-Labs overview
+# AD-Labs Overview
 This is an active directory lab conducted in a virtual environment hosted in a hyperconverged Proxmox VE cluster.

-The scripts in this repo will help generate an Active Directory lab with users that decided to make poor password choices.
+The scripts in this repo will help generate an ADDS lab with users who decided to make poor password choices.

 ---
-# Lab Compontents
+# Lab Compontents & Requirements
 - Proxmox VE 7.4 Host
   - OVS Bridge 500
   - OVS IntPort 500